mjanes71/megan-roach-demo/Multi_Node_Roach_Demo.md

 cockroach start --insecure --store=node5 --listen-addr=localhost:26261 --http-addr=localhost:8084 --join=localhost:26257,localhost:26258,localhost:26259
 ```

-*If doing a live demo, check out the replication dashboard to show how data is being automagically redistributed*
+:zap: *If doing a live demo, check out the replication dashboard to show how data is being automagically redistributed*

 Once re-distribution is complete, let's check on that same row to see where it ended up having replicas
 ```
 show range from index gloria@primary for row ('');
 ```

-*If live demoing and you have clusters that you're managing out in the wild, consider showing a stage or prod dashboard where this redistribution has happened in real life due to node deaths*
+:zap: *If live demoing and you have clusters that you're managing out in the wild, consider showing a stage or prod dashboard where this redistribution has happened in real life due to node deaths*

-Let's take a backup of our database
+### Let's take a backup of our database :outbox_tray:
 ```
 backup database i_will_survive into 'nodelocal://1/backups/iwillsurvive_backup';

 SHOW BACKUPS IN 'nodelocal://1/backups/iwillsurvive_backup';
 ```
-*If live-demoing, might be cool to show where this backup went and compare that to how you might do this out in the wild on real clusters*
+:zap: *If live-demoing, might be cool to show where this backup went and compare that to how you might do this out in the wild on real clusters*

-Now let's restore that database to a new replica database on our same cluster
+### Now let's restore that database to a new replica database on our same cluster :inbox_tray:
 ```
 RESTORE DATABASE i_will_survive FROM latest IN 'nodelocal://1/backups/iwillsurvive_backup' with new_db_name='i_did_survive';